 For beginners information provided by RAC, click here.

 Durham Region Area Training

 In the Durham Region area, there are three clubs that provide training classes.
-The North Shore ARC, the South Pickering ARC and the Whitby ARC.
+The North Shore ARC, the South Pickering ARC, Whitby ARC and the Peterborough club.

 North Shore ARC